-William Hill are often seen as a big faceless corporate brand, and when you are generating £1.6 billion a year with profits of around £200 million and you employ tens of thousands of people, that can often be the case.
+William Hill are often seen as a big faceless corporate brand, and when you are generating £1.6 billion a year with profits of around £200 million and you employ tens of thousands of people – as was the case in 2018 – that can often be the case.

 The fact is William Hill are one of the UK’s, and now the world’s, biggest and most instantly recognisable brands, but as the saying goes: mighty oaks from little acorns grow.

 William Hill was born in Birmingham in 1903 and first started taking bets illegally while working at a factory in his hometown.

 After a spell in Ireland and an initial false start, he moved to London in 1929 and started taking bets on the greyhounds.
 Clearly, he was a sharp minded gentleman, because in 1934 he opened an illicit gambling den and exploited a loophole allowing credit/postal betting but not cash.

 After starting out on the wrong side of the law and being vocally negative about legal betting offices – “a cancer on society” were the words he used – he went ahead and rather hypocritically opened his first in 1966.

 Hill had a keen interest in horses owning and breeding them throughout his adult life, and it was at Newmarket that he died aged 68, only a year after retiring.

 William Hill the brand has been around for every major step in modern betting and gambling; they were the first to produce coupons and the first bookie to be listed on the stock exchange.
 They have lived through the legalisation of high street bookmaking, advertising regulation changes, and the dawn of the internet.